Computing Services Available to Spring and Summer Undergraduate Students

 Presentation (AV) Resources

-- The BML Lecture Hall has a projector and PC laptop for presentations, the South Wing Lounge also has a projector for presentations, and there are projectors in several other meeting rooms.
+- The BML Lecture Hall has a projector and PC laptop for presentations, the South Wing Lounge also has a projector and screen for presentations, and there are screens in several of the other meeting rooms.

 Student Owned Personal Computers

 Student owned equipment is supported only for the purpose of connecting it to the BML network.
 This support will consist of assistance in assuring that the network interface card is correctly configured for the student's operating system to properly function on the network.
 It is the student's responsibility to ensure that the operating system software is functioning properly and that the computer is free of viruses, malware, etc.

 BML Mail Lists